OB-lab/James_et_al._2021-MBE/README.md

 perl runboot1.pl D00_H00 100
 ```

-The first argument corresponds to the name of the population pair and the second argument to the number of replicates.
+The first argument corresponds to the name of the population pair and the second argument to the number of bootstrap replicates.
 It can take a couple of minutes to run.
 The custom Bash file ```runboot_D00_H00.sh``` recalculates the parameter values given the simulated SFS.

 ```
 qsub runboot_D00_H00.sh
 ```

-The custom Perl script ```runboot2.pl``` extracts the parameter values of all the bootstrap runs in a text file named *D00_H00_boot.txt*.
+The custom Perl script ```runboot2.pl``` extracts the parameter values from all the bootstrap runs in a text file named *D00_H00_boot.txt*.

 ```
 perl runboot2.pl D00_H00 100
 ```

-Please note that the order of the columns in *D00_H00_boot.txt* corresponds to the output parameters order in the *estimation* file.
-For instance, for the above shown *D00_H00.est* file (model 5) it would be: ANCSIZE, HEAD, DUNE, TDIV, TSEC, H2D, D2H.
+Please note that the order of the columns in *D00_H00_boot.txt* corresponds to the order of the output parameters specified in the *estimation* file.
+For instance, for the *D00_H00.est* file (model 5, as shown above) it would be: ANCSIZE, HEAD, DUNE, TDIV, TSEC, H2D, D2H.

 The 95% confidence intervals of every parameter can be estimated in ```R``` environment using the function ```groupwiseMean``` of the ```rcompanion``` library.
 The R script ```getIC.R``` shows how to do it when model 5 is the best model.